America's Best Main Streets

 Where: Littleton, New Hampshire

 With a stunning mountain backdrop and picturesque river, it’s easy to see why Littleton remains New Hampshire’s commercial hub.
 The town’s Main Street boasts historic buildings, specialty shops, and a number of cultural attractions.
 Climb the cupola at Thayers Inn for 360-degree views of downtown, or browse old photos in the inn’s lobby and halls.
 Adults and children will enjoy Chutters, a sweets shop that boasts the world’s longest candy counter.
-To experience the town’s industrial history, visit Littleton Grist Mill on nearby Mill Street.
-The restored 18th-century mill includes a small shop and museum with original equipment.
+To experience the town's industrial history, visit Schilling Beer Co. on nearby Mill Street for handcrafted European-style lagers and ales.
+The brewery is housed in a renovated 18th-century mill building, and it cooks rustic artisanal fare on a wood-fired oven from its taproom, which overlooks the Ammonoosuc River.

 Plan Your Trip: Visit Fodor’s Littleton Guide